dottjt/reddit_response/README.md

 - Hammerspoon would read the clipboard, and then do a search in the database.
 - When sending a message, it should input into the database, what was sent to them.

-- Get all usernames on the page.

 ##
 - Tamper monkey would run in the browser.
 It will grab all the usernames on a page.
 	- It will then save them in a database, including the text of the

+## Official Process.
+- Scroll until you reach desired date. (maybe script/chrome plugin) -

 ## Technical Notes

 - `knex migrate:make users -x ts`
 - `npx knex seed:make user_myself -x ts`

-I would
+### Check Usernames Initially `tampermonkey/checkUsernames`
+- Scroll through page, find specified date
+- Get all usernames
+- Check them against the database.